simao-ferreira/dotfiles/documentation/ARCH-FOR-N00BS.md

 # pacstrap /mnt base base-devel linux linux-firmware
 ```

-It is possible to also install other utility tools like wireless
+It is possible to also install other utility tools like wireless
 ```
 # pacstrap /mnt iw wpa_supplicant wireless_tools networkmanager dialog
 ```